 It is the tractors

 Email Poem |

-Analysis and Comments on Why the Young Men Are So Ugly
+Comments, Analysis, and Meaning on Why the Young Men Are So Ugly

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Why the Young Men Are So Ugly here.